abgmgp/obsidian-simple-autolink/README.md

 ## How the matching works (and what it won't do)

-- Longer match cases are preferred than shorter ones.Matching is case-insensitive by default, can be toggled in the settings.
+- Longer match cases are preferred than shorter ones.
+Matching is case-insensitive by default, can be toggled in the settings.
 - A note is **never** linked to itself.
 - Word-boundary aware, the plugin will never links inside another word (For example, `concatenate` won't match `cat`).
 - Optional **base word** matching so that plural words (`cats`) links to a note titled `cat`.